mariuszmmm/personal-homepage/README.md

 For managing project dependencies and scripts.

 ![Figma](https://img.shields.io/badge/Figma-F24E1E?logo=figma&labelColor=353535)
-Used for replicating the design.
+Utilized the Figma project as a basis for creating the application.

 ## Installation and Configuration 💻